dkublik/jekyll-now/_posts/2017-10-28-springboot - metrics with servo and aws cloudwatch.md

 #### Sending Metrics to AWS CloudWatch

-Now to be able to wire our metrics to CloudWatch we need _CloudWatchMetricWriter_ and we get it by adding
+Now to be able to write our metrics to CloudWatch we need _CloudWatchMetricWriter_ and we get it by adding

 ```
 compile('org.springframework.cloud:spring-cloud-aws-actuator')